 We employed Caroline Callaghan to train our Year 5 play leaders.
 These children encourage younger children to get involved in various playtime activities.

 We run after school clubs.
-These have included street dance, dodgeball, zumba,
+These have included street dance, dodgeball, zumba, multi-sports, Cheerleading and Mr Stanton runs football training three times per week.

 We have taken our previous Year 6 class to the Chill Factore, where they experienced new sports such as sledging, tobogganing, skiing, climbing and team building activities.